GustavoBastos04/GustavoBastos04/README.md

 ## 🔭 I’m currently working on ...
 At NICE, I'm currently working as a Portfolio Solution Engineer Intern, focused on the Presales process.
 So I'm customizing scripts in an internal platform, answering RFPs, creating demonstrations for clients, generating technical proposals and creating quotes.

+## 🤔 I’m looking to collaborate on ...
+Data projects.
+I'm a data enthusiast looking to learn data analysis and data scientist skills.

 ## 🌱 I’m currently learning ...
 - Python for Data Analysis (numpy, pandas);
 - Power BI